Hint of balsamic, rich and full body. — 4 years ago

 M-M+ velvety, rounded, tannins.
 The palate is round, ripe, lush, ruby fruits of; dark core of sweet currants.
 Ripe-lush; blackberries, black cherries, the blackest of plum to pudding, stewed plum, black raspberries, poached/slightly baked strawberries, circling raspberries with notes of liqueur overtones, anise to black licorice, woven baking spices-cinnamon, clove, nutmeg & vanilla, caramel, dark chocolate, black licorice, dark berry cola, distinct dark, Caynus Classic spices w/ palate heat, herbaceous notes, sweet tarriness & dark earth, dry crush limestone/rock, moist, grey volcanic clays, dry top soil, dry river stone, charcoal, notes of menthol, dry tobacco, leather, dry oak barrel shavings, some sweet graphite, steeped black tea & withering/candied, dark, red flowers framed in liquid violets/lavender, perfect, round acidity with an incredibly; balanced, well knitted-toned-structured, elegantly/smartly polished finish that goes on and on and long sets on beautiful earth & spice.

 Light pink color.
 Aromas of red berries and red and white flowers.
 Flavors of wild strawberries, pomegranate, green melon, red apples and unripe peaches.
 A slight citrus note on the medium finish.
 Medium-minus body and medium acidity.
 Light, easy drinking and refreshing.
-Thanks for sharing, Chris B! — 10 months ago
+Thanks for sharing, Chris B! — a year ago

 Good from firstleaf — 4 years ago